CVE-2026-29039: CWE-94: Improper Control of Generation of Code ('Code Injection') in dgtlmoon changedetection.io

 Technical Summary

 Changedetection.io is an open-source web page change detection tool that allows users to specify XPath expressions as content filters via the include_filters field.
 Prior to version 0.54.4, the application uses the elementpath library to process these XPath expressions, which supports XPath 3.0/3.1 specifications.
-XPath 3.0 includes the unparsed-text() function, which can read arbitrary files from the filesystem.
-Because changedetection.io does not validate or sanitize the XPath expressions to block dangerous functions like unparsed-text(), an attacker can craft malicious XPath expressions to read any file accessible by the application process.
+XPath 3.0 introduces the unparsed-text() function, which can read arbitrary files from the filesystem.
+Because changedetection.io does not validate or sanitize user-supplied XPath expressions to block dangerous functions like unparsed-text(), an attacker can craft malicious XPath expressions to read any file accessible to the application process.
 This constitutes a code injection vulnerability categorized under CWE-94 (Improper Control of Generation of Code).
-The vulnerability allows remote, unauthenticated attackers to disclose sensitive information by reading arbitrary files, potentially including configuration files, credentials, or other sensitive data.
-The vulnerability has been assigned CVE-2026-29039 and carries a CVSS 4.0 score of 8.8 (high severity), reflecting its ease of exploitation (no privileges or user interaction required) and significant impact on confidentiality and integrity.
-The issue was patched in changedetection.io version 0.54.4 by presumably restricting or sanitizing XPath expressions to prevent abuse of dangerous functions.
-No known exploits have been reported in the wild as of the publication date.
+Exploitation requires no authentication or user interaction and can be performed remotely if the application is exposed.
+The vulnerability allows attackers to exfiltrate sensitive files, including configuration files, credentials, or other sensitive data residing on the server.
+The issue was patched in version 0.54.4 by restricting or sanitizing XPath expressions to prevent abuse of the unparsed-text() function.
+No known exploits are reported in the wild yet, but the vulnerability's characteristics make it a critical risk for affected deployments.

 Potential Impact